UMiamiLibraries/courses-and-workshops/Data-Management-Seminar-Series/syllabus.md

 > Learning objectives:

-- Identify disciline specific repositories
+- Identify discipline specific repositories
 - Understand data ownership in the context of research institutions
-- Able to decode repository requirements to publish data
+- Be able to decode repository requirements to publish data
 - Create correct citations for referencing data in publications
 - Create a deposit package for a data repository